You have three days in Amsterdam, what do you do!?

 How To Get Around Amsterdam

 Amsterdam is such a walking (and biking) friendly city.
-Because you’re only here for three days, you probably won’t have access to a bike the whole time.
-So that leaves walking and public transit.
+Because you’re only here for three days, you probably won’t have access to a bike the whole time, so that leaves walking and public transit.

-Instead of walking everywhere, which can be pretty tiring, the city also has a wonderful tram system in place.
+Instead of walking everywhere, which can be pretty tiring, the city has a wonderful tram system in place.
 The trams come so often, that you barely ever have to wait.

-For your three days in Amsterdam, do yourself a favour and buy the 3 day pass.
+When you have three days in Amsterdam, do yourself a favour and buy the 3 day pass.
 It will make your life so much easier.
-You can buy it when you arrive in the city, we bought ours at the train station.
-Don’t forget, you have to scan when you get on AND off the tram.

 You might want to get…